kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 The delay itself needs no control plane: the grace period comes from the pod spec the kubelet already holds, and a scale-down already in flight is completed locally by the CPU Manager.

 Two things do depend on the apiserver.
-The resize completion and the `ScaleDownGracePeriodNotHonored` event are reported only once it is reachable again, through the existing retry paths.
+The resize completion is reported only once it is reachable again, through the existing retry paths.
 And if the kubelet restarts while the apiserver is unreachable, releasing CPUs waits for the pod sources to sync, so a pending scale-down stays pending and the container keeps the CPUs it currently has — the minimum delay is still honored, only its completion is postponed.

 ###### What are other known failure modes?

-- A pod's grace period is not honored
+- A pod setting the field is moved to `Failed` after a node's kubelet restarts
-  - Detection: `ScaleDownGracePeriodNotHonored` events, and the message on the pod's `PodResizeInProgress` condition.
+  - Detection: the pod is `Failed`, and its status reports that the node does not provide a feature the pod requires.
-  - Mitigations: re-enable `InPlacePodVerticalScalingExclusiveCPUsScaleDownDelay` on the node, or move the pod to a node that declares the feature.
+  - Mitigations: re-enable `InPlacePodVerticalScalingExclusiveCPUsScaleDownDelay` on that node, or let the workload controller recreate the pod so that the scheduler places it on a node that still declares the feature.
+To avoid it, drain the pods setting the field before disabling the gate on a node.
-  - Diagnostics: kubelet logs where the pending scale-down is applied without waiting.
+  - Diagnostics: `node.status.declaredFeatures` on that node, and the pod's status message.
-  - Testing: e2e case "Grace Period Not Honored".
+  - Testing: e2e case "Feature Gate Disabled Under a Running Pod".
 - A pod that sets the field stays `Pending`
   - Detection: the pod has no node assigned and the scheduler reports that no node satisfies its required features.
   - Mitigations: enable the gate on at least one node running the static CPU policy, or remove the field from the pod.